import matplotlib.pyplot as plt

 .explore

-option (Figure 8.20).
-Note that the above-mentioned styling properties (other then opacity
+option.
+Note that the above-mentioned styling properties (other than opacity

 ) are not applicable when using marker_type='marker'